thehottgame/theHoTTGameGuide/docs/source/getting-started/installation.rst

 .. admonition:: Important

    Depending on the text editor you choose to use, the instructions will be different.
-   However, *no matter the text editor you chooce*, you will need ``emacs`` installed somewhere on your computer, as ``agda-mode`` relies on ``emacs`` in the background.
+   However, *no matter the text editor you choose*, you will need ``emacs`` installed somewhere on your computer, as ``agda-mode`` relies on ``emacs`` in the background.

 .. _textEditors: